lutaodai/DRL-Tennis-Collaboration/README.md

 7. If not working in AWS, change file_name in file main.py (row 18) to the correct path to the above env file.

-The code provided here was tested on an Ubuntu AWS headless (no visual) operating system, but should work for all above provided you follow the correct instructions.
+The code provided here was tested on an Ubuntu 16.04 headless (no visual) operating system, but should work for all above provided you follow the correct instructions.

+## Setup of repository
+Apart from the `Readme.md` file this repository consists of the following files:

+1. `config.py`: Configuration files for training the model;
+1. `model.py`: Actor and Critc Network classes;
+1. `ddpg_agent.py`: Agent, ReplayBuffer and OUNoise classes; The Agent class makes use of the Actor and Critic classes from `model.py`, the ReplayBuffer class and the OUNoise class;
+1. `multi_agents.py`: MultiAgent class defining multiple agents based on the `Agent` class
+1. `run.py`: Script which will train the agent.
+Can be run directly from the terminal.
+1. `checkpoint_[01].actor.pth`: Contains the weights of successful Actor Networks
+1. `checkpoint_[01]critic.pth`: Contains the weights of successful Critic Networks

+Todos:
+1. `report.ipynb`: As an alternative to the `run.py` script this Jupyter Notebook has a step-by-step structure.
+Here the learning algorithm is described in detail
+1. Improve plots
+1. Add more screen outputs during the training to better monitor the learning